Aeliot-Tm/todo-registrar/README.md

 It detects TODO-tags in single-line comments started with both `//` and `#` symbols and multiple-line comments `/* ... */` and phpDoc `/** ... **/`.

-Which can be formatted differently:
+Comments can be formatted differently:
 ```php
 // TODO: comment summary
 // TODO comment summary